-Some other things to consider asking for is their license number, referrals (get the phone number of the referral and call them).
+Other things to consider asking for are their license number and referrals (get the referral’s phone number and call them).
 Where are they located?
 Is the address on their business card a PO Box number?
 Do they have insurance?
-More importantly, do they have WorkSafe or Worker’s Compensation insurance.
+More importantly, do they have WorkSafe or Worker’s Compensation insurance?
 When it comes to insurance, they should provide the insurance number or a copy to you.
 If they don’t, ask for it.

 Some good articles to read, again, before getting started are listed below:

 Square One Insurance – Renovating your home?
-Square One advices you to tell your insurance provider or you may not be covered.
+Square One advises you to tell your insurance provider, or you may not be covered.